mohamed-sayed-elmahdy/Project-Creator-Script/README.md

-The `README.md` content is mostly clear, but I’ll refine it for better readability and to ensure the instructions are easy to follow.
-Here’s an improved version:

----

 # Project Creator Script

 This is a simple shell script to help you quickly create a new web project.
 The script generates basic project files such as `index.html`, `style.css`, and `main.js`, and also opens the project in **VS Code**.